 Your compassion gives a smile

 Please fill out the form below and you will be contacted with instructions on how to donate and for the type of needs you would like to donate for within the cause we all strive for, as we would love you to know exactly what your donation will be used for.
 Thank you for helping save lifes and making the world a better place for all.

 YOUR CONTRIBUTION IS GREATLY APPRECIATED .
 IT HELPS SAVING LIVES.

 Please fill out the form below.

 Please fill all the required * fields.

 We believe in a better world for all.

 Isabelle Brock, MD, performs clinical research and offers comprehensive services to clients with Ehlers-Danlos syndrome (EDS), connective tissue disorders, dysautonomia, mast cell disorders, and problems with posture and proprioception at Clinical Paradigms and QoLify (Quality of Life Improvements for You).
-She is a visiting scientist at Indiana University School of Medicine, Dep of Medical and Molecular Genetics and the Indiana University Health Center for Ehlers-Danlos Syndromes: a clinic dedicated to research, education and patient care for EDS and its comorbidities.
+She is a visiting scientist at Indiana University School of Medicine, Dept of Medical and Molecular Genetics and the Indiana University Health Center for Ehlers-Danlos Syndromes: a clinic dedicated to research, education, and patient care for EDS and its comorbidities.

 Education: Doctor of Medicine at Windsor University School of Medicine in St. Kitts, West Indies; Bachelor of Arts in Italian Philology from the University of Stockholm, Sweden; Certificate in EDS Diagnosis from the Paris-Est Créteil University in Paris, France; Certificate in Ayurvedic Medicine for Medical Professionals from the Institute of Ayurveda and Alternative Medicine in Sri Lanka (in conjunction with the University of Ruhuna, Sri Lanka).